plogs/asopposedtowhat.com/content/posts/writing-is-work.md

 In closing, we should all admit that advice like this is easy to give but difficult to follow.
 Few will do it.

 Long story short: _writing is work_.
-You must figure out a process that works for you, and then do it.
+You must learn the craft, figure out a process that works for you, and then do it.

 [^1]: "Nobody Wants to Read Your Sh*t: And Other Tough-Love Truths to